edeustace/mongo-db-utils/README.md

 # MongoDbUtils

-## Warning - not safe for production use - undergoing development!

 A little gem that simplifies backing up and copying your mongo dbs.

 You can run as a script (eg for cron jobs, or in interactive mode):